 The TRAU must first identify each other as TRAU that are TFO capable.
-Next the TRAUs must check that they're using the same speech codec.
-If they don't use the same speech codec they can inform the BSC in order to modify the speech codec used in the MS. If they're using the same speech codec the TRAU starts to insert TFO speech frames in the LSB(s) of the PCM octet present on the A interface.
+Next the TRAUs must check that they are using compatible speech codec types.
+If they don't use compatible speech codec types they can inform the BSC in order to modify the speech codec used in the MS. If they are using a compatible speech codec type the TRAU starts to insert TFO speech frames in the LSB(s) of the PCM octet present on the A/Nb interface.
 These frames contain the speech parameters as obtained from the uplink TRAU frames.